Ziryab

-Ziryab was a gifted pupil of Ibrahim al-Mawsili in Baghdad, where Ziryab got his beginner lessons.
-However, he left Baghdad during the reign of the Abbasid caliph al-Ma'mun and moved to Córdoba, where he was accepted as a court musician in the court of Abd ar-Rahman II of the Umayyad Dynasty.
+Ziryab was a gifted pupil of Ibrahim al-Mawsili in Baghdad, where he got his beginner lessons.
+He left Baghdad during the reign of the Abbasid caliph al-Ma'mun and moved to Córdoba, where he was accepted as a court musician in the court of Abd ar-Rahman II of the Umayyad dynasty.

-Ethnic origin

-Ziryab's career flourished in Al-Andalus.
+Early life

+790 CE: Ziryab was most likely born in Baghdad.
 According to the Encyclopaedia of Islam, he was born around 175 AH/790 into a family of mawali of the caliph al-Mahdi.
-His ethnic origin is disputed, different sources list him as either Persian, Kurdish, or African.
-According to Ibn Hayyan, ‘Ali Ibn Nafi’ was called Blackbird because of his extremely dark complexion, the clarity of his voice and “the sweetness of his character.”

-Historical context/early life

-As the Islamic armies conquered more and more territories, their musical culture spread with them, as far as western China in the east and Iberia in the west.
-After their 8th century conquest of nearly all of Hispania, which they renamed Al-Andalus, the Muslims were a small minority for quite some time, greatly outnumbered by the majority Christians and a smaller community of Jews, who had their own styles of music.
-With their arrival, the Muslims and Arabs introduced new styles of music, and the main cities of Iberia soon became well-known centers for music within the Islamic world.
-During the 8th and 9th centuries, many musicians and artists from across the Islamic world flocked to Iberia.
-While many were talented, Ziryab surpassed them all.
+His ethnic origin is unclear.
+Based on his appearance and background, different sources suggest him to be of Persian, Kurdish, Sindi, African, or mixed Arab-African descent.

-Ziryab was most likely born in Baghdad and was trained in the art of music from a young age.
+Ziryab was trained in the art of music from a young age.
 During that time, Baghdad was an important center of music in the Muslim world.
-The sources all agree that the accomplished and talented musician Ibrahim al-Mawsili was Ziryab's teacher.
-There is some debate about how he arrived in al-Andalus, but he may have offended his patron or some powerful figure with his musical talent.
+The musician Ibrahim al-Mawsili was Ziryab's teacher.